Watch This Insane Windows Commercial from 1986

 So Steve Ballmer made this amazing commercial to advertise the thing.
 How much would you expect to pay?
 How much would you expect to...wait, I have to send money to a PO Box in Redmond?!
 Anyway, take a minute out of your day and just bask in this beautifully nutty gag infomercial:

 Yes, it has Reversi!
-Ballmer is now CEO of Microsoft; he has also chilled out a little with age.
+Ballmer served as CEO of Microsoft from 2000 to 2014; he has also chilled out a little with age.
 But just a little.
 (Skip to 2:57 in the linked video for a similarly awesome Windows XP ad.)

 Microsoft's Windows History page explains Windows 1.0's amazing features: